intel/rohd-hcl/doc/components/clock_gating.md

 - The clock gate component is instantiated like any other component
 - We pass it a `ClockGateControlInterface` which brings with it any potential custom control.
 When we punch ports for this design, we use the `clone` constructor, which carries said configuration information.
-- We enable the clock any time an `incr` is coming to increment the counter.
+- We enable the clock any time `incr` is asserted to increment the counter.
 - Use the gated clock on the downstream flop for the counter.
 - Use a "controlled" version of `incr`, which by default is delayed by one cycle.